bartonpratt/knust_lab/README.md

 * **Notification System:** Users receive notifications related to their status updates and other important information.
 Administrators can send notifications to users.

 * **Admin Panel**: Administrators have access to an admin panel where they can manage user statuses and send notifications.

+* Dashboard: The app provides a dashboard that displays important metrics, user statistics, and notifications at a glance.

 ****Screenshots****